DevCyntrix/death-chest/README.md

 You can customize the inventory which opens by right-clicking the chest.
 Properties like title and size are customizable in the configuration file.

-## Compability
+## Compatibility

 ### Hologram

-This plugin has a support for Holographic Displays and Decent Holograms for spawning a hologram above the chest which is fully customizable in the configuration file.
+This plugin has a native hologram support for spawning a hologram above the chest which is fully customizable in the configuration file.
 It has also a support with specific placeholders like `{player_name}` , `{player_displayname}` and `{duration}`.